KalaKit/KalaMove/next_version_goals.md

 The script referenced in this text is batch/powershell/shell depending on which one is valid and found

-- each run key accepts multiple scripts separated with `, `, a space separates run script param
+- each run key accepts multiple scripts separated with `, `, a space separates run script params
 - the script path is always the first parameter after an optional owner token with a space in between them
 - run key script path doesnt accept extensions so that the key can remain os-agnostic and run the same way on both windows and linux, instead the parser checks internally if the value leads to a valid script and then runs that
 - each parameter except the owner token must be covered with `?` so that parameters and paths with spaces can be sent